Magnetixaft/AgileQueen/README.md

 Group: Queen
 DAT257 Agile Software Project Management

+## About Elli

+Elli is a office space booking app created as part of the course DAT257 at Chalmers University of Technology.
+It consists of a smartphone application, available in this repository, and a web-based admin console available [here](https://github.com/Magnetixaft/elli_admin).

 ## Compiling and running

 In order to run Elli you may either compile the source code yourself or simply download the latest release on Google Play or the App Store.